kencan7749/particles_detection_fsr/README.md

 ##### Requirements

+The preprocessed data and metadata  are required at proper directory.
 The preprocessed data (ex.
 1-dust~img.npy) should be stored at `point_classification/data`.

 The `metadata.npy` should also be stored at `point_classification/data`.

 [Input]

 - The preprocessed data (ex.
 1-dust~img.npy).
-These file is specified at line 37,  `file_names` variables.
+These files are specified at line 37,  `file_names` variables.
 The line 45 and 47, determined whether these files are used for training or validation.
 - The`metadata.npy`

 [Output]